Allentown School District

 The Allentown School District is a large, urban public school district located in Allentown, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
-The district is the fourth-largest school district in Pennsylvania as of the 2016-17 school year.
-The district includes almost all of Allentown, the third-largest city in Pennsylvania.
+As of the 2024-25 school year, Allentown School District is the fourth-largest school district in Pennsylvania.

 The school district includes two large urban public high schools, Allen High School and Dieruff High School, each based in Allentown, for ninth through 12th grades.
-As of the 2023-24 school year, 16,510 students attend its 22 schools, according to data released by the National Center for Education Statistics.
+As of the 2024-25 school year, 16,769 students attend its 23 schools, according to data released by the National Center for Education Statistics.

 The school district encompasses approximately 17 sqmi.
 As of the 2020 census, the Allentown School District serves a resident population of 125,845.
 In 2009, the per capita income was $16,282 and median family income was $37,356 compared to a Pennsylvania median family income of $49,501 and overall U.S. median family income of $49,445 as of the 2010 census.

 The school district's demographics, as of 2016-17, are 9.9% White, 14.5% Black, 70.9% Hispanic, 1.3% Asian, and 0.2% Native American High school students in Allentown School District may choose to attend Lehigh Career and Technical Institute for vocational training.